Design Sprint Facilitator, Designer, Usability Testing Moderator.

 The sprint day covered the activities from sketching to deciding.
 Thanks to a well-prepared slide deck and Spotify playlist for focusing on tasks, the sprint ran smoothly and on time.
 At the end of the day, the deciders chose two concepts to pit against each other.

-Due to a couple of no-shows, the usability tests were only able to be conducted with three participants.
-We did our best to have everyone that participated in the sprint view the tests and then came together afterward to share our findings.
+Due to a couple of no-shows, we ended up with only three usability test participants.
+We did our best to have everyone that participated in the sprint view the tests and then came together afterward to share our findings with some affinity mapping.

-I definitely think running the sprint was worth it though.
-In the beginning, one of the bigger problems was defining roles, as most people thought they could only work on what their job title specified them for.
+The time I put into organizing and running the sprint was worth it.
+In the beginning, one of the bigger problems was getting away from job titles and just focusing on solving the problem.
 The design sprint seeks to put everyone on equal footing with their ideas.
-The use of dot voting also provides equal footing when it comes to decisions and making sure that everyone feels heard.
+The use of dot voting really helped emphasize this when it came to decisions and making sure that everyone feels heard.

 The one change I would make would be in the final testing portion.
-We waited a couple of weeks after the sprint was done to do the testing so some of the momentum was lost.
-It was also difficult to get all of the sprint participants to observe the testing, which is where I think most of the realization comes in when you get to see real people reacting to your ideas.
+We waited a couple of weeks after the sprint was completed to do the testing, and most of the momentum was lost by then.
+It was also difficult to get all of the sprint participants to observe the testing, which is where the "a-ha" moments come when you see people's reactions to your ideas.

 Sprints are not easy to organize or facilitate, but it’s really something to see people working together on a common goal and seeing their ideas come to life in such a short amount of time.